Going "Back to the Future"

 In a culture obsessed with looking toward the future, it is important that we don't forget to look at the past.
 A future built without understanding the good and bad, the successes and failures of history is one that stands on fickle foundations.
 There is much that we have lost to time which was once wonderful and which should be reintroduced again.

 There is no need to throw the baby out with the dirty bathwater.
 While some things are better left behind in our pursuit of progress and a better life, many things deserve to be brought with us into the future.
-Building a prosperous nation and a happy people relies on learning and building upon lessons we have learned, not on throwing everything away and starting from square one every time a disruptive new technology arrives.
+Building a prosperous nation and a happy people relies on learning and building upon lessons we have learned, not on throwing everything away and starting from zero every time a disruptive new technology arrives.

 Now, we are paying for that.
 Because a city designed to suit the needs of machines is one designed contrary to the needs of human beings.
-While a car needs a wide street to speed along, humans need narrow streets to support social life, play, and shopping.
+While a car needs a wide street to speed along, humans need narrow streets to support social life, play, and shopping at walkable distances.
 While a car can quickly cross large distances, humans can't, leaving them isolated from each other and community life in a sprawling city.
 And while a car needs enormous amounts of asphalt to be stored on, humans need that space to be filled with destinations to stir their interest, fulfill their needs, and bring them together.

 So before we lose any more to a vision of the future defined by cars, let's look at the past to see a more human-centric way of life that we have lost along the way.
-Below are some of the best kinds of places in a pre-car world that people loved and that we can and should bring back into our cities if we are serious about creating a future where everyone can thrive.
+Below are some of the best kinds of places in a pre-car world that people once loved and that we can and should bring into our cities again if we are serious about creating a future where everyone can thrive.

 Pleasure Gardens vs. Parks